aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 ![create-retain execute completed](images/create-retain-execute-complete-step2.png)

-If you use the AWS CLI, run the following command to check the status of the change set:
+If you prefer to use the AWS CLI, run the following command to check the status of the change set:

 ```
 ## Wait until the change set finishes and status is UPDATE_COMPLETE